WHAT IF YOU…

 - Case management services to assist residents in securing community resources, develop a plan for community housing, and provide hope for a brighter future.

-Since 2006, Welcome One Emergency Shelter is the only year, round, full service homeless shelter in Harford County.
+Since 2006, Welcome One Emergency Shelter has been serving Harford County as the only year round, full service homeless shelter.

 Our vision is to be part of the Continuum of Care that will end homelessness in Harford County.
-The services provided at Welcome One, by our organization and its partners, are focused on stabilizing the individual through case management, physical and mental health treatment, helping them secure employment, and moving them in to housing they can sustain to prevent a return to homelessness.
+The services provided at Welcome One, by our organization and its partners, are focused on stabilizing individuals through case management, providing physical and mental health treatment, helping them secure employment, and moving them to sustainable housing to prevent a return to homelessness.

-Case management services assist resident’s in identifying potential pathways to meet their individual housing needs.
-Case managers also help residents identify other barriers to independent living and connect residents with community resources to address those needs.
-Some of the common needs addressed are: urgent medical and dental care, mental health and substance abuse issues, identification documents such as birth certificates, Social Security cards, and Maryland Identification cards, government benefits, and employment resources.
-Case managers also schedule classes for residents in life skills through Mohar Wellness, financial literacy through APGFCU, and job readiness with local volunteers.
+Case management services assist residents in discovering potential pathways to meet their individual housing needs.
+Case managers also help residents identify other barriers to independent living and connect residents with community resources to address those barriers.
+Some of the common needs that we address are: urgent medical and dental care; mental health and substance abuse services; identification documents such as birth certificates, Social Security cards, and Maryland Identification cards; government benefits; and employment.
+Case managers also schedule classes for residents including classes in life skills through Mohar Wellness, financial literacy through APGFCU, and job readiness with local volunteers.

 From July 2019 through June 2020: